dashpay/dips/dip-tx-sighash-algorithm.md

 ## Abstract

 This DIP describes a new algorithm to compute the sighash of a transaction, which is the sequence of bytes that is signed using ECDSA.
-Compared to the previous one, this algorithm is faster and requires fewer data hashing.
+Compared to the previous algorithm, this one is faster and requires less data hashing.

 ## Prior Work